Understanding Equity in Business: A Comprehensive Guide

 Common equity, also known as ordinary equity, is the most common type of equity.
 It represents the ownership interest held by common shareholders in a company.
 Common shareholders have voting rights and are entitled to a share of the company’s profits, usually in the form of dividends.

-Related Article: How to Get a Business Loan: A Comprehensive Guide
+Related Article: How to Create a Business Plan: A Comprehensive Guide for Success

 2. Preferred Equity